Before you apply for a dropped kerb

 Gravel

-If you wish to use loose gravel as a surface on your driveway, you must make sure you have a one metre strip of block paving, concrete or tarmac to stop the gravel spreading to the road.
+If you wish to use gravel or any other loose material as a surface on your driveway, you must make sure you have a minimum of a one metre gravel retaining strip or system in place throughout the full width of your driveway entrance.
+You can use a gravel retaining grid, strip of block paving, concrete or tarmac to stop the gravel spreading to the road.

 Contact us